Learn

 This happened thousands of times during the Great Depression.
 Between 1929 and 1933, over 9,000 banks failed in the United States.
 Millions of Americans lost their life savings overnight.
 The banking system was built on trust, and trust evaporated.

 In 1933, Congress created the Federal Deposit Insurance Corporation (FDIC) as part of the Banking Act.
-The idea was simple but revolutionary: the federal government would guarantee bank deposits up to a certain limit.
+The idea was simple but new at the time: the federal government would guarantee bank deposits up to a certain limit.
 If your bank failed, the FDIC would pay you back.
 This eliminated the incentive for bank runs; why race to withdraw your money if it's guaranteed?

 The original coverage was $2,500 per depositor.
 It's been raised multiple times since, reaching the current $250,000 limit in 2008 (made permanent in 2010 by the Dodd-Frank Act).
 In nearly a century, no depositor has ever lost a single penny of FDIC-insured funds.
 Not one.